TEACHING

 Level: Undergraduate

-This undergraduate-level course covers the following topics: Propositional logic: motivation, syntax, and semantics.
+Topics: Propositional logic: motivation, syntax, and semantics.
 Predicate logic: motivation, syntax, and semantics.
 Modeling with predicate logic.
 Satisfiability modulo theories: Z3.
 Quantifiers.
 Proof systems and inference rules.
 Sets and Functions: Naive set theory: basic notions, definitions, and properties.
 Russell's Paradox.
 Set algebra.
 Functions: basic notions.
 Injective, surjective, and bijective functions.
 Infinite sets: cardinality and bijection.
 Countable and uncountable sets.
 Diagonalization, the Halting Problem, and reductions.
 From Computability to Complexity: Growth of functions: asymptotics and practical considerations.
 The computational complexity of algorithms and decision problems.
 Complexity classes, tractability.
 Reducibility among problems, completeness.
 Induction: Weak and strong induction on the natural numbers.
 Induction and axiomatic theories of arithmetic.
 Well-orders.
 Inductive definitions.
 Recursive algorithms.
 Program correctness: introduction to Hoare Logic.
 Inductive invariants.
 Models of Computation: Formal languages and grammars.
 Regular expressions.
 Finite-State Automata.
 Limitations of finite-state models of computation.
 Beyond finite-state: machines with stacks and tapes.
 The Church-Turing thesis.
 Intro to Number Theory and Cryptography.
 Prime numbers and the Euclidean algorithm.
 Linear congruences and Fermat's little theorem.
 Private and public-key cryptography.
 The RSA cryptosystem.
 Intro to Combinatorics.